front-commerce/developers.front-commerce.com/source/docs/advanced/theme/server-side-rendering.md

 **While we try to make this process as smooth as possible for developers so you don't have to worry about the technical details, there are some things that you should be aware of while creating your theme.**

-This section details everything frontend developers must keep in mind when authoring components in a SSR context
+This section details everything frontend developers must keep in mind when authoring components in a <abbr title="Server Side Rendering">SSR</abbr> context

 ## There is no `window` on the server!

-Even though it may seem obvious, **you are very likely to come across this problem at some point!** Browser APIs are not available during SSR.
+Even though it may seem obvious, **you are very likely to come across this problem at some point!** Browser APIs are not available during <abbr title="Server Side Rendering">SSR</abbr>.
 Keep it in mind when using them, and provide a graceful fallback.

 Sometimes, it could be as simple as a default value or returning earlier from your function without any side effect.